skip to Main Content

 2. Left to right

-When a Chinese character has a radical, the character is written left to right.
-The same rule applies to characters that are stacked horizontally.
+When a Chinese character has elements standing next to each other, the character is written left to right.
 Take a look at the “吃 (chī)” example below, which means “to eat.”
+The “mouth” radical is written before the element on the right.

 Chinese stroke order: left to right